RVMR18/Analog-Electronics-1-2026/Assignment 3.3 Diode Application/README.md

 -Components: 1kΩ Resistors  and a Silicon Diode

+Behavior Analysis

--Positive Cycle Clipping: When the input goes above 0V, the diode turns on and shorts the signal to ground.
+Positive Cycle Clipping: When the input goes above 0V, the diode turns on and shorts the signal to ground.
 This "clips" the output, keeping it flat near 0.7V.

--Negative Cycle : When the input goes below 0V, the diode turns off.
+Negative Cycle : When the input goes below 0V, the diode turns off.
 The two 1kΩ resistors act as a divider, cutting the signal in half.
 This causes the negative peak to reach -5V instead of -10V.